-The City wants you to know what to do in the event of a possible postal disruption.
-There is the possibility of one starting soon.
+The City wants you to know what to do during the current postal disruption.

 Don't use the mail to send payments or time-sensitive correspondence.
 You are still responsible for on-time payment of bills – even during a postal disruption.